bewing03/comp20/team23/README.md

 * This data will be stored in a global leaderboar

 ## Algorithms and Special Techniques
-* Drag and drop using HTML5 or a Javascript game engine like Phaser.io
+* A #Javascript game engine like Phaser.io

 ## Mockups